 But, this is nothing new.
 Have we all not heard of the dejected engineer who would’ve rather been a doctor, but didn’t due to an erroneous decision made during academic life, and is now a victim of chronic depression?
 You may call it a typical example – a square peg in a round hole.
 There are a number of such examples — of individuals who don’t like what they do for a living.
 No wonder why most of them land up in their jobs/professions due to misinformed, misguided, or, worse still, casual career decisions made in early academic life, to which they are now stuck — lock, stock, and barrel.

-To date, six of the seven volumes of the Harry Potter series have been published and they have all broken sales records.
+As of writing this, six of the seven volumes of the Harry Potter series have been published and they have all broken sales records.
 The last three volumes in the series have been the fastest-selling books in history, grossing more money in their opening 24-hours than blockbuster films.
-Rowling's book number six in the series earned The Guinness World Records Award for being the fastest-selling book ever.
-It also sold more copies in a day than Dan Brown's The Da Vinci Code did in a year.
-Come to think of it: The Da Vinci Code was the best-selling book the previous year!
+Rowling’s book number six in the series earned The Guinness World Records Award for being the fastest-selling book ever.
+It also sold more copies in a day than Dan Brown’s The Da Vinci Code did in a year.
+Come to think of it, The Da Vinci Code was the best-selling book the previous year!

 Today, Rowling is one of the highest-paid authors and also one of the richest women in the UK.